Free Functional Inequalities on the Circle: Potential independent inequalities

 \section{Potential independent inequalities}

 In this section we introduce some versions of the functional inequalities which are independent of the potential.

 We start with the transportation inequality.
 The idea is the following.
 Assume that $Q$ is an arbitrary potential on $\T$ and $\mu_{Q}$ is the equilibrium measure associated to it.
-Then, by the variational characterization of the equilibrium measure $\mu_{Q}$, we know that
+Then, by the variational characterization of the equilibrium measure $\mu_{Q}$, we know that for some constant $C$,

 with equality on the support of $\mu_{Q}$.
 Consequently for any other measure $\mu$, we have

 Thus it makes sense to define the following version of the relative entropy, one which is independent of the potential.
 For any two measures on $\T$ with finite logarithmic energy we set